epccs/RPUlux/Hardware/README.md

 ## Uses

 ```
-        Six AL8805 buck converters drive constant current through LED channels
+        Six constant-current LED channels
-        Each LED channel has a 500Hz PWM control line from the ATmega328p.
+        Each LED channel has diming control with a 500Hz PWM line from the ATmega328p.
-        Allows control of two RGB color lighting sources.
-        Sink solar panel power when the battery is full, and measure approximate current with Rds_on.
 ```

 ## Notice